Shopify/hydrogen-v1/docs/components/framework/shopifyanalytics.md

 The `ShopifyAnalytics` component sends commerce-related analytics to Shopify.
 By adding the `ShopifyAnalytics` component to your Hydrogen storefront, you can view key sales, orders, and online store visitor data from the [Analytics dashboard in your Shopify admin](https://help.shopify.com/en/manual/reports-and-analytics/shopify-reports/overview-dashboard).

-> Note:
-> Currently, only Online Store page view and session-related analytic reports can be configured with the `ShopifyAnalytics` component.
-Additional analytics functionality will be available in the coming weeks.

 ## Configuration

 Add the `ShopifyAnalytics` component in `App.server.jsx`: